Kubernetes Image Baking

 - Fedora 39+

-All families ship the same upstream kubeadm packages from pkgs.k8s.io.
+All families pull the same upstream kubeadm packages from pkgs.k8s.io.

 You will need:

-- Internet access from inside the VM (the script downloads packages and pulls container images)
+- Internet from inside the VM (the script downloads packages and container images).

-- ~6 GB free disk space inside the VM during the build
+- About 6 GB free disk space inside the VM during the build.

-You also need the registry references for the platform's two custom container images:
+You also need the registry references for the platform's two custom controllers:

-These are built locally from the respective repositories and pushed to a registry your hypervisors can reach.
-The script defaults to ghcr.io/hypervisor-io/... -- override via CCM_REGISTRY and AUTOSCALER_REGISTRY env vars.
+These are built locally from their repositories and pushed to a container registry your hypervisors can reach.
+The script defaults to ghcr.io/hypervisor-io/....
+Override via the CCM_REGISTRY and AUTOSCALER_REGISTRY env vars.

 Required packages